wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     ### IMDS

-    AWS atttaches locally to every EC2 instance a "<strong>link local</strong>" static IPv4 address of <strong>169.254.169.254</strong> (IPv6: fd00:ec2::254) which only software running within the instance can access for <strong>introspection</strong> about its execution environment (its dynamic host name, events, Security Group, storage, etc.).
+    AWS atttaches locally to every EC2 instance a "<strong>link local</strong>" static IPv4 address of <strong>169.254.169.254</strong> (IPv6: fd00:ec2::254) which only software running within the instance can access for <strong>introspection</strong> about its execution environment (host name, events, Security Group, storage, etc.).

-    That address is also called by the AWS <strong>IMDS</strong> (Instance Metadata Service) service to obtain <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html">metadata</a> about each instance, including <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-categories.html#dynamic-data-categories">dynamic data</a> inserted into <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html">user data</a> (of up to 16KB after base64-decoding) specified during creation of the instance.
+    It's also called by the AWS <strong>IMDS</strong> (Instance Metadata Service) service to obtain <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html">metadata</a> about each instance, including <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-categories.html#dynamic-data-categories">dynamic data</a> inserted into <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html">user data</a> (of up to 16KB after base64-decoding) specified during creation of the instance.

     <a target="_blank" href="https://wilsonmar.github.io/threat-modeling/">Threat modeling</a>:
     Among <a target="_blank" href="https://www.cvedetails.com/vulnerability-list/vendor_id-12126/Amazon.html">AWS vulnerabilities</a>, in June 2019, attacks at <a target="_blank" href="https://www.capitalone.com/digital/facts2019/">CapitalOne</a> and 30 others (by an ex-AWS employee). <a target="_blank" href="http://www.thecloudavenue.com/2019/08/how-capital-one-hack-was-achieved-in-aws.html">Recreation of the attack</a> <a target="_blank" href="https://www.youtube.com/watch?v=mjQ2klZ0NQo&t=392s">VIDEO</a> involves <a target="_blank" href="https://www.techtarget.com/searchsecurity/news/252516796/Hackers-exploit-vulnerable-Adminer-for-AWS-database-thefts">exposure of metadata</a> that led to leak of credentials used to download S3 buckets or perform queries on DynamoDB or RDS databases from outside the AWS environment, starting with this call: